DMOJ/docs/docs/site/pdf_generation.md

 For example, [here](https://dmoj.ca/problem/ioi14p1/pdf) is a generated PDF of [this problem](https://dmoj.ca/problem/ioi14p1).

-You can use Puppeteer, Selenium, PhantomJS, or SlimerJS to render PDFs of problems.
+You can use Puppeteer or Selenium to render PDFs of problems.
 Puppeteer is used in production and Selenium is documented below.

-!> While the DMOJ supports PDF generation using PhantomJS and SlimerJS, they are not used in production, are outdated, and may be deprecated in the future.

 ## Installation